-According to the NH Department of Health and Human Services, the spread and threat of the virus is at a level that warrants significant caution, social distancing of 3-6 feet, and the use of face coverings; schools can provide some on-site learning if multiple layers of protection are in place to protect the health and safety of all involved.
+According to the NH Department of Health and Human Services, the spread and threat of the virus is at a level that warrants significant caution, social distancing of 3 feet or more, and the use of face coverings.
+Schools can provide on-site learning if multiple layers of protection are in place to protect the health and safety of all involved.
+Social distancing of at least 6 feet will be maintained when students and staff remove masks to eat meals.